To the Parent of the Dreamer Girl

 TIP: Support her in choosing a few activities to be involved in so she doesn’t overextend herself.
 She may not know how to focus her many interests.
 It’s okay for her to hop from possibility to possibility.
 But before she commits to a class, team, or activity, ask her questions to help her select where she really wants to spend her time and effort.

-3. Her social nature is a gift.
+3. Her Social Nature is a Gift

 Your Type 1 daughter connects to the world socially above all else.
 She has a natural gift to make and keep friends.
 She is energized by being around others and she tends to bring out the playful side in them.